Pewgun/NEAT/README.md

 # NEAT

-This is a python implementation of the NEAT algorithm(link = http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
+This is a python implementation of the NEAT algorithm(http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).

 Main.py contains code on how the algorithm can be used to solve the XOR problem.